Learning to Speak Again After Laryngeal Surgery

 Esophageal speech is difficult and takes time to learn—often up to 6 months.

-You can learn to use an artificial larynx while you're still in the hospital.
-With a little practice, you can communicate immediately with an AL and can even use it to speak on the telephone.
+You can learn to use an artificial larynx (AL) while you're still in the hospital.
+With a little practice, you can communicate with an AL and can even use it to speak on the telephone.

 The neck type is placed on your skin on the side of your neck, under your chin, or on your cheek.
-It may take some experimenting to find the position on your neck or near your mouth that makes the best-sounding voice.
+It may take some practice to find the position on your neck or near your mouth that makes the best-sounding voice.

 The intraoral type of AL is a small tube that goes in your mouth.
-It's best to use your nondominant hand to hold the AL so that your dominant hand is free to write or shake hands.
+It's best to use your non-dominant hand to hold the AL so that your dominant hand is free to write or shake hands.

 Some people stick with the AL as their form of speech because they can communicate right away and don't need another operation to use it.